guettli/simple21term/README.md

-# What-and-who-tree
+# Who-owns-what?

-A simple way to align startups and well-established companies.
+A simple way to align projects.
+From one man shows to startups to well-established companies.

 * It is not ISO 9001:2015, since it is simple.
 * It is not a Wiki, since it is structured.
 * It fits your organization, since you shape it.

-The what-and-who-tree helps you to define:
+Who-owns-what helps you to define:

 * the roles for your people.
+Fom CEO to the cleaning person
 * the processes for these roles.
 * the terminology for all stakeholders.